roryprimrose/roryprimrose.github.io/_posts/2006-09-11-navigating-xbap-to-a-different-page.md

 ---
-title: Navigating XBAP to a different page categories : .Net, IT Related tags : WPF
+title: Navigating XBAP to a different page
+categories: .Net, IT Related
+tags: WPF
 date: 2006-09-11 13:42:51 +10:00
 ---